 Working at a company that offers a solution to reduce build and other development task times, I see those signs all the time.
 And the slower the task is, like with the case of C++ builds, the more signs I see.

-So if you’re running C++ builds, and one or more of these following signs rings a bell, it might mean your build times are too slow and it’s time to optimize.
+So if you’re running C++ builds, and one or more of these following signs rings a bell, it might mean your build times (or more specifically your visual studio build times) are too slow and it’s time to optimize.
 Some of the great inventions out there originate from the effort to optimize tasks and to help us make better decisions, whether it be a dishwasher or a search engine.
 Why not use them?

 But first thing first.
 Do any of the below signs hit home?